Arsenalist/zararsiddiqi.com/content/posts/ui-tests-the-illusion-of-quality.md

 ---
-title: "The Illusion of Quality at the Cost of Quality"
+title: "UI Tests: The Illusion of Quality at the Cost of Quality"
 description: UI tests are a very small part of a quality strategy and can create unnecessary divisions within a team.
 Avoid them.
 date: '2022-05-09T09:00:00.000Z'
 categories: ["testing", "agile"]